 2 tsp lemon juice

-Warm coconut oil in skillet over medium heat a minute and then add Brussel sprouts and lemongrass.
+Warm coconut oil in skillet over medium heat a minute and then add Brussel sprouts ginger and lemongrass.
 Sauté 10 minutes or until starting to dry up and then add red wine or broth.
 Cook 5 minutes more then add fish sauce and salt.
 Sauté another 5 minutes or until sprouts start to brown.
 Turn heat to medium low and add lemon juice.
 Continue to sautée 10 more minutes until sprouts are tender.

 Okra is in season right now.
 Growing up in the south I had great fried and pickled okra, but everything else was slimy.
 Recently, I had some roasted okra at my sister’s house that my husband and I loved.
 That was my inspiration for this recipe.
 During the summer we try not to use the oven often.
 Everything I normally cook in there goes on the grill.
 In my vegetarian days, I would grill a bunch of veggies on the grill while my family had meat.
 I found then that often grilling the whole vegetable was preferable.
 In this recipe we put the whole okra on the grill until it’s slightly crisp.
 The result is a scrumptious crispy caramelized okra.
 Nothing slimy here!
 When buying okra, choose the smaller ones.
 I find they are more tender and less woody.
 They are perfect size to just pop straight in your mouth.